Jacobo149/Loan_Approval/README.md

 # Loan_Approval
-Running an ML algorithm on the backend on Loan Approval dataset, will tell you if you are eligble for a loan.
+Running an ML algorithm on the backend on the Loan Approval dataset will return whether you are eligible for a loan.

 # Loan_Approval Application
 Trains a random forest algorithm from Scikit-learn Library (93% accuracy)